jaywithabeanie/OriginsMods/README.md

 ---- | -----------
 Simple Voice Chat | Adds a voice chat feature to Minecraft Xaero's Minimap | Adds a minimap to the screen
-Xearo's Worldmap | Adds a world map that can be accessed to map out explored regions
+Xaero's Worldmap | Adds a world map that can be accessed to map out explored regions